astropy/astropy/docs/install.rst

 .. note::
    We **do not recommend** using ``astropy`` with an existing `miniconda
    <https://docs.anaconda.com/miniconda/>`_ or `Anaconda Python
    <https://www.anaconda.com/download/>`_ distribution.
-The default ``astropy`` package
+The ``astropy`` package provided
-   provided by Anaconda Inc. can be outdated and these distributions can require a license for use at a large organisation.
+   by Anaconda Inc. in the ``defaults`` channel can be outdated and these distributions can require a license for use at a large organisation.
 Instead, use ``miniforge`` as described below.

 Once you have a Python environment set up, you will install ``astropy`` using |pip| or
 |conda|.
 Here we document using |pip| because it is easier to install the optional